ayabongatshabalala22-boop/Data-Analyst-journey/README.md

-#📊 Data-Analyst-journey
+# 📊 Data-Analyst-Journey

-  This repository documents my ongoing journey into the world of data analytics with.
-It serves as a personal archive of projects, experiments, and learning milestones as I build skills in Data Analyst
+This repository documents my ongoing journey into the world of **data analytics**.
+It serves as a personal archive of projects, experiments, and learning milestones as I build and refine my skills as a data analyst.

 ---

-## 🚀 Skills Highlighted
+## 🚀 Skills & Focus Areas
-- **Data Cleaning & Wrangling**: transforming messy datasets into structured, reliable information
+- **Data Cleaning & Wrangling**: transforming raw datasets into structured, reliable information
-- **Exploratory Data Analysis (EDA)**: uncovering trends, anomalies, and insights through statistics and visualization
+- **Exploratory Data Analysis (EDA)**: uncovering insights through statistics and visualization
-- **Data Visualization**: building impactful charts and dashboards to communicate findings
+- **Data Visualization**: creating impactful charts and dashboards to communicate findings
 - **SQL & Databases**: querying and managing structured data efficiently
-- **Python for Analytics**: leveraging libraries like Pandas, NumPy, Matplotlib, and Seaborn
+- **Python for Analytics**: using libraries like Pandas, NumPy, Matplotlib, and Seaborn
 - **Machine Learning Basics**: experimenting with predictive models for real-world problems
 ---

 ## 📂 Repository Structure